Xixiao007/sfdx-cheatsheet/README.md

 ## Cheatsheet

-The cheatsheet content has been moved to this gist: https://gist.github.com/Xixiao007/e22aad45caf67df33aeafae085810570
+The cheatsheet content has been moved to this gist for the convenience of updating: https://gist.github.com/Xixiao007/e22aad45caf67df33aeafae085810570